Nimi77/product-listing/README.md

 - Navigate between product listing and cart pages

 ## Navigation
-- Click on the cart icon in the home page to check items added to cart.
-You can also remove items in cart.
+- Click on the cart icon on the home page to check items added to the cart.
+You can also remove items from the cart.
-- The return button takes user back to the product page
+- The return button takes the user back to the product page

 ## Hosting
-Click [here](https://product-listing-murex.vercel.app/) to view the page.
+Click [here](https://product-listing-web.vercel.app/) to view the page.